konflux-ci/build-definitions/task/sbom-json-check/0.1/README.md

 # sbom-json-check task

+## Deprecation notice

+This task is deprecated, please remove it from you pipeline.

 ## Description:

 The sbom-json-check task verifies the integrity and security of a Software Bill of Materials (SBOM) file in JSON format using the CyloneDX tool.